 The old cliché about the business I’m lucky to work in is perfectly true – you really do learn something new every day.
 Or should I take this attribution and story ‘with a pinch of salt’…?!

 Postscript.
 It has been suggested (by object.provocateur and others) that it was used to pound tobacco leaves into snuff, with the pose of the hand indicating taking a pinch of snuff from a box.
 Have they sniffed out the real use?!
-Maybe.
+I think so.
 Snuff is said by some to have reached Africa before European and British missionaries, but it was apparently only used in a few countries, notably South Africa where it is still used by some today.
 There are some hardened deposits on the base, making that use possible, but there arguably isn’t enough wear to the base or the edges of the base to indicate that it was used to pulverise even thin dried leaves.
 The original carving scratches are still visible rather than being filled and – just like many snuff boxes – I’d expect to be able to smell tobacco from the deposits too!
 Unless it simply wasn’t used much…